Australian Liberal Students' Federation: ALSF in the media

-During the 2004 NUS conference, a number of Liberal NUS delegates were condemned after they interrupted the traditional indigenous Australian welcome-to-country ceremony with a rendition of 'God Save the Queen'.
+During the 2004 NUS conference, a number of Liberal NUS delegates were condemned after they interrupted the traditional indigenous Australian welcome-to-country ceremony by singing 'God Save the Queen' over the top of it.

 In July 2006, the Young Liberal Movement were the subject of controversy after the ABC's Lateline program aired footage from the 2005 National Union of Students' conference in Ballarat.
 The video included Liberal students chanting "We're racist, we're sexist, we're homophobic".
 The president of the New South Wales Young Liberals released a statement condemning the outbursts, while the Queensland division of the Young Liberals said that although one prominent Young Liberal member was involved, the students were delegates elected by their university's student body; as such, they were members of the Australian Liberal Students' Federation.

 During a conference for Liberals in July 2008 in Canberra, about 40 university students from the ALSF — some of them Young Liberals, were thrown out and banned from a youth hostel after an all night drinking rampage and disruptive behaviour, including some of them being caught having sex in the hostel.

 In October 2012, during a Sydney University Liberal Club function, Alan Jones spoke concerning the death of Prime Minister Julia Gillard's father, John.
 Jones said that Mr Gillard had "died of shame to think that his daughter told lies every time she stood for parliament".
 Jones' speech was secretly recorded by a News Limited journalist.

-In April 2017, it was revealed that Australian Liberal Students Federation past president and President of the Melbourne University Liberal Club, Xavier Boffa, had told a female member of the club that she was not invited to a club event because 'a couple of the guys were uncomfortable about inviting a chick'.
+In April 2017, it was revealed that Australian Liberal Students Federation past president and President of the Melbourne University Liberal Club, Xavier Boffa, had told a female member of the club that she was excluded from a club event because "a couple of the guys were a bit uncomfortable about inviting a chick".

-In October 2017, Mr Boffa became the subject of a police investigation after he was allegedly involved in an ugly stoush with this same woman in the aftermath of a heated club meeting.
+In October 2017, Mr Boffa became the subject of a police complaint and an internal university enquiry after he was allegedly involved in an altercation with the same woman in the aftermath of a heated club meeting.
 It was also alleged that he assaulted another male club member from an opposing faction.

-In July 2019, Xavier Boffa was again drawing attention when he glassed Melbourne University Liberal Club member Benedict Kusay in a bar in Adelaide.
-Kusay was attending the annual general meeting of the Australian Liberal Student Federation (ALSF) as a delegate, when the former President of the institution Boffa assaulted him with two glasses.
-Kusay receiving emergency medical treatment and was released with three metal staples in his head.
-Boffa was arrested and released on bail.
-He was due to appear in court in mid November, facing a potential conviction for aggravated assault with a weapon.
-Despite many Liberal Party members calling for Boffa's membership to be terminated or suspended, no action was taken pending the court date.
+In July 2019, Xavier Boffa was accused of assault by Melbourne University Liberal Club member Benedict Kusay over an alleged incident in a bar in Adelaide at the annual general meeting of the Australian Liberal Student Federation.
+Boffa was arrested the next day and released on bail.
+Despite some Liberal Party members calling for Boffa's membership to be terminated or suspended, no action was taken pending the court date.
+Boffa was later found not guilty by the Adelaide Magistrates' Court.